konik32/openrest/README.md

 ## Expand

-Associations specified in '@Expand` value parameter will be fetched with projected entity.
+Associations specified in `@Expand` value parameter will be fetched with projected entity.
 This annotation could only by added to classes annotated with Spring Data Rest Projection.
 Resources could also be expanded by adding `expand` parameter to query.

 ## Secure